aerobatic/website/content/docs/cli.md

 {{% /option %}}

 {{% option "-N, --subdomain" %}}
 The subdomain you want your website to be accessible at.
 For apex domain enter the value '@'.
+For wildcard domain enter '&#42;'.
+{{% /option %}}

+{{% option "-R, --reset" %}}
+Pass this option with no other options to have the domain validation email resent.
+See the [email troubleshooting tips](/docs/custom-domains-ssl/#trouble-receiving-validation-email).
 {{% /option %}}

 You can also run the command without any arguments to get status information on the domain.